 |Final two.
 Credit: Gavin Woody|

 Suddenly, and, to my mind, shockingly, I’m in the final two.
-Maggie looks spectacular, as thought she’s hardly warmed up.
+Maggie looks spectacular, as though she’s hardly warmed up.
 I feel like I’m about to faint.
 Three laps ago there were four of us and now we’re two.
 My crew sense my unease and get right in my face.
 By now, Jason and Heather, who are supposed to be leaving to get back to DC, have been joined by Guillaume and Andy Pearson.
 I’m saying I need to drop since I’m not eating or drinking properly.
 They are having none of it.
 They are telling me I can do this.
 They are telling me everyone in Hong Kong and New Zealand are sending them messages of support, willing me to actually win the event.
 I have no fight left.
 I don’t even have the energy to argue with them.
 So I let them give me food despite my GI issues, and give me drink despite the fact I’ll just pee it all out, and put me on the start line, almost physically picking me up and putting me in the corral.

 |I've got nothing left to give.
 Credit: Gavin Woody|